 It is important to note that whist your position remains open, each night your account will be debited or credited the swap rate.
 The swap is expressed in pips and is the difference between the interest paid to borrow the currency that is being sold and the interest received from holding the currency that is bought.

 In order to calculate the net profit on this trade you will need to include any swap charges and you may also need to include any commission charges if they are payable.
-You should always be aware that if the market had moved in the opposite direction, you would have made a loss that could have exceeded your initial deposit.
+You should always be aware that if the market had moved in the opposite direction, you would have lost your entire invested capital.